Norethindrone (By mouth)

 Prevents pregnancy.
 Also treats menstrual problems and endometriosis.
 This medicine is commonly called a birth control pill.

-Aygestin, Camila, Deblitane, Errin, Heather, Incassia, Jencycla, Jolivette, Lyza, Nora-BE, Norlyda, Norlyroc, Ortho Micronor, Sharobel, TulanaThere may be other brand names for this medicine.
+Aygestin, Camila, Deblitane, Errin, Heather, Incassia, Jencycla, Lyleq, Lyza, Nora-BE, Norlyda, Norlyroc, Ortho Micronor, Sharobel, TulanaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:

 This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to a progestin drug or if you are pregnant.
-Do not use it if you have liver disease, liver tumors, or a history of blood clots, stroke, heart attack, or breast cancer.
+Do not use it if you had an allergic reaction to norethindrone or similar medicines, or if you are pregnant.
+Do not use it if you have liver disease, liver tumors, unusual vaginal bleeding, or a history of blood clots, stroke, heart attack, or breast cancer.

 How to Use This Medicine: